Shippable/docs/sources/reference/int-kubernetes.md

 Shippable lets you easily deploy your Dockerized applications to popular Container Services like Kubernetes, Amazon EC2 Container Service (ECS), Google Container Engine (GKE), Docker Cloud/Datacenter, and Joyent Triton.

-You will first need to configure an account integration with your credentials and/or keys in order to interact with these services using Shippable Pipelines.
+You will first need to configure an account integration with your credentials or keys in order to interact with these services using Shippable Pipelines.

 Follow the steps below to create an account integration with Google's Kubernetes.
 The steps below assume you already have a Kubernetes cluster which you want to configure for deployment with Shippable.